fabygiacomini/calculator-project/README.md

-# calculator-project
+# Calculator Project
- Calculator made with JavaScript for The Odin Porject's exercise
+ Calculator made with JavaScript, HTML and CSS for The Odin Porject's exercise, and as part of my learning.